faciledictu/frontend-dev-memo/docs/react/redux.md

 - Simple apps or local state only
 - When Context API or component state is sufficient
 - For highly decoupled UI states with no global dependency

+## Advanced Tips & Good-to-Know

+I**mmutable Updates:** RTK uses Immer under the hood, but be mindful of accidentally mutating external objects or API responses.

+**DevTools Setup:** You can configure Redux DevTools to limit action history and disable it in production.

+**Selective Persist:** Avoid persisting volatile or sensitive data; use transforms to filter persisted state.

+**Hydration Conflicts:** When using redux-persist, ensure hydration race conditions are handled gracefully (e.g., show splash screen until rehydration completes).

+**Serializability:** Redux Toolkit warns about non-serializable values.
+If needed (e.g., for Dates or custom classes), configure serializableCheck.ignoreActions.

+**Custom Middleware:** You can chain multiple middlewares for tasks like analytics, offline queuing, or conditional dispatching.

+**Store Enhancers:** Use enhancers sparingly; prefer RTK’s default setup unless integrating with legacy tooling.

+**Dynamic Reducers:** For large apps with code-splitting, dynamically inject reducers using store.replaceReducer().

+**Error Boundaries + Redux:** Catch errors at UI level, but log them via Redux middleware for unified telemetry.

+**Batched Updates:** React Redux v8 uses automatic batching, but for non-React async triggers, you may still need unstable_batchedUpdates from react-native.